MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ## Raising issues

-If you encounter issues with using this version of the emulator, please open an issue in the repo [here](https://github.com/Azure/azure-cosmos-db-emulator-docker).
+If you encounter issues with using this version of the emulator, please open an issue in the repo [here](https://github.com/Azure/azure-cosmos-db-emulator-docker) and tag it with label `emulatorv2`.

 ## Next step